Lesser Spotted Eagle

 It feeds primarily on small mammals, mainly voles and other prey of similar size, made up of various kinds of rodents, amphibians, reptiles, small birds, and insects.
 In Sakar, pairs feed on hedgehogs, a feeding adaptation in the species.

 The species is monogamous.
 The birds build their nests on tall trees.
 They lay 1-3 (most often 2) eggs, 63×53 mm in size, that both parents incubate over a period of around 33-43 days.
 The young leave the nest at around 49-56 days old.
 Every year they raise one small hatchling, and in exceptionally rare cases, two.

 Changes in habitats as a result of intensive forestry

-Logging in old-growth forests, selective felling of old trees and forestation of pastures lead to the destruction of the breeding and feeding grounds of the Lesser Spotted Eagle.
+Clearing of old growth forests, selective clearing of old trees, and afforestation of pastureland is leading to the destruction of the lesser spotted eagle’s breeding and feeding habitats.